 As you will likely find out over time, brokers in certain countries tend to offer trading conditions that are seemingly better than brokers in other countries, such as a higher amount of trading leverage.

 Brokers based in for example the European Union (EU) has imposed strict limits on the amount of leverage they can offer, limiting this to a maximum of 1:30 on popular trading instruments such as the euro/US dollar currency pair.
-This was not always the case, however, but was introduced with new regulations from the EU’s financial regulator known as the ESMA in 2017.
+This was not always the case, however, but was introduced with new regulations from the EU’s financial regulator known as the ESMA.

 If, on the other hand, you go to a broker based in Australia or an offshore jurisdiction, you’ll find that this leverage can go as high as 1:500, and sometimes even higher.

 There is, in other words, a huge difference in the amount of leverage you can get depending on the jurisdiction the broker is in.

 Now, it’s important to note that even though it may be tempting to take advantage of the weaker regulations in other countries, you should not simply jump onboard with a new broker based on the amount of leverage it offers you.

 In fact, doing that is incredibly dangerous, and you may even end up being scammed by a broker that takes your money and runs away.
 And if the broker is based in some offshore jurisdiction with very weak or even non-existent regulations, there may be very little you can do to get your money back.